 You can learn more about the Dody Boyd Scholarship Fund here.

 14. Dora Mclellan Brown Ministry Scholarship

 The Dora Mclellan Brown Ministry Scholarship is for Christian men and women who are from the greater Chattanooga area.
-Applicants must be theologically and biblically conservative and seeking a master’s degree at a theological seminary or at a school approved by The Generosity Trust.
+Applicants must be theologically and biblically conservative.
+They must be seeking a master’s degree at a theological seminary or at a school approved by The Generosity Trust.
 Students who plan to enter pulpit ministry are given priority.
 Applicants must submit an application and one-page testimony of faith.
-They also must submit evidence of their call to ministry in a one-page essay as well as official transcripts and a current resume.
+They also must submit evidence of their call to ministry in a one-page essay.
+Official transcripts and a current resume are required.
 Two letters of reference are also required as well as a geographical eligibility statement.

 You can learn more about the Dora Mclellan Brown Ministry Scholarship here.

 Legislative interns are eligible to apply for the George Oliver Benton Memorial Scholarship.
 Applicants must be attending an accredited four-year college or university in Tennessee.
 They must also be residents of Tennessee.
 Extracurricular activities related to an interest in government are preferred.
 The scholarship is named in honor of George Oliver Benton.
 He served as Lieutenant Governor of Tennessee and as a lobbyist after leaving office.